markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 nginx:
 ::

-  sudo ln -s /etc/nginx/sites-available/crowdsourcer-a /etc/nginx/sites-enabled/crowdsourcer-a
+  sudo ln -s /etc/nginx/sites-available/Crowdsourcr-a /etc/nginx/sites-enabled/Crowdsourcr-a

 and reload nginx:
 ::

   sudo service nginx reload

-From the Crowdsourcer directory, you can start up the ``a`` configuration with
+From the Crowdsourcr directory, you can start up the ``a`` configuration with
 ::